Use yoga breathing to remove tension

-Step away from the stress of the everyday with our quick guide on using yoga breathing.
+Step away from the pressures of the everyday with our quick guide on using yoga breathing.

 Breathe in...1...2...3…4.
 Breathe out...1...2...3...4.

 That probably felt pretty slow, right?
-Breathing exercises for stress are slow, because the slower you breathe, the calmer you’ll feel.
-Most of us are under constant, chronic stress—it’s just one of the facts of modern-day living.
+Breathing exercises for tension release are slow, because the slower you breathe, the calmer you’ll feel.
+Most of us are under constant pressure—it’s just one of the facts of modern-day living.
 Always being ‘on’, and juggling work, life, deadlines, admin, social engagements, and home responsibilities can mean that our stress response is triggered many times throughout the day.
 This is different to the way we evolved to feel stress, like when we were being chased by a lion.

-Yoga breathing exercises are a fantastic way to learn how to calm our breath, and ease our stress response in the process.
+Yoga breathing exercises are a fantastic way to learn how to calm our breath, and ease body tension in the process.
 Here’s how.

-The benefits of yoga are myriad, from the visually obvious physical benefits to the underlying improvements in habit-forming, happiness, and management of stress and anxiety.
+The benefits of yoga are myriad, from the visually obvious physical benefits to the underlying improvements in habit-forming, happiness, and management of tension.